vrupak/job-sponsorship-detector/README.md

 * Detects and highlights keywords like `H1B`, `visa`, `sponsorship`, etc.
 * Green background with black text for clear visibility
 * Automatically works as you browse different job listings
-* Optimized to avoid freezing or unnecessary DOM re-renders

 ---